mckinsey/vizro/vizro-core/docs/pages/user_guides/table.md

 ```
 The Vizro version of this table differs in one way from the original table: it requires the user to provide a pandas dataframe as source of data.
 This must be entered under the argument `data_frame`.
-All other [parameters of the Dash DataTable](https://dash.plotly.com/datatable/reference) can be entered as kwargs.
+All other [parameters of the Dash DataTable](https://dash.plotly.com/datatable/reference) can be entered as keyword arguments.
+Note that we are
+setting some defaults for some of the arguments to help with styling.

 !!! example "Dash DataTable"
     === "app.py"